AVRonald/Fitness_Tracker/README.md

 - MATLAB

-**ModelTraining.mlx**
+<h2>ModelTraining.mlx</h2>

-This script is used to prepare and label acceleration data for different activities (sitting, walking, running) and combine them into a single dataset for training a model.
+This is a MATLAB Live Script that is used to prepare and label acceleration data for different activities (sitting, walking, running) and combine them into a single dataset for training a model.

-**StepsCalculation_ActivityClassification.mlx**
+<h2>StepsCalculation_ActivityClassification.mlx</h2>

 This is a MATLAB Live Script that compiles the workflows into a code.
 It shows how to process data acquired from a MATLAB Mobile session in order to make meaningful conclusions, and can be edited and executed in MATLAB or MATLAB Online.
 In order to run this Live Script, make sure ActivityLogsforTesting.mat, TrainedModel.mat and timeElapsed.m are in the same folder.